sickle-in-africa/sequence-analysis-pipelines/docs/docs/getting-started.md

 3. **samtools** - a library for reading, writing, and manipulating fastq, sam, bam, and vcf files.
 Source code and manual can be found [here](http://www.htslib.org/).

 ## Running a pipeline

+Once you have set up all the required tools, test your library installation.